ashutoshmjain/gita/src/mathuraChap11.md

 You see there are eight branches hanging below kinda like eight ports.
 The key thing to note here is every joint has three branches.
 We say that eight ports lead to structures with three branches.

-Very interesting - said the Fairy - I never thought it in this light and no one ever talked about it like this on the school.
+Very interesting - said the Fairy - I never thought it in this light and no one ever talked about it like this in the school.

 He looked at the Friend.
-He wanted to make sure she was on board with the idea - well, there is a free port right at the top - she said.
+He wanted to make sure she was on board with the idea - well, there is a free port right at the top - she said - so in all there seems to be nine free ports.

 A smile came to Mentor's face - you got me.
 Let me redraw the number "8"